Azure-Samples/aks-labs/workshops/advanced-aks/workshop.md

 --output table
 ```

-We can interpret the output to say that the AKS Istio revision `asm-1-22` is compatible with the Kubernetes versions `1.27` through `1.30` and Istio revision `asm-1-23` is compatible with Kubernetes versions `1.27` through `1.31`.
+You should see the available revisions for the AKS Istio add-on and the compatible versions of Kubernetes they support.

 Run the following command to enable the default supported revision of the AKS Istio add-on for the AKS cluster.